-Follow the steps you need to take to apply for a social science taught master's course.
+Follow these steps to apply for a taught master's course in the social sciences.

 There are two ways you can apply for a master's at The University of Manchester:

-- Via the Fast-Track Scheme.
-If you are a current University of Manchester student you can apply via the "Fast-Track" scheme.
-All you need to do is email firstname.lastname@example.org with your personal details (full name, current undergraduate course and student ID number), along with the name of the School of Social Sciences Masters course you wish to be considered for (for example, MSc Economics).
-We will then do the rest for you and where possible make you a conditional offer for your chosen masters course.
+- Via the Fast-Track Scheme, if you are a current University of Manchester student.
+All you need to do is email email@example.com with your personal details (full name, current undergraduate course and student ID number), along with the name of the School of Social Sciences master's course you wish to be considered for (for example, MSc Economics).
+We'll do the rest and, where possible make you a conditional offer for your chosen master's course.

-As well as the on-line application form, we require supporting information.
+As well as the online application form, we will need some supporting information.